Physical Education at Ladybridge Primary School

 Apart from in Early Years where the curriculum follows a continuous-provision model, each class has two hours of PE lessons each week: one focussing on Games (or Swimming/OAA in KS2) and one focussing on Gymnastics or Dance.
 Lessons develop skills and then use those skills in practical and/or competitive situations; we also hold termly House competitions.
 Children are encouraged to self and peer assess in order to develop skills further.
 Formal lessons are complemented with physical learning in other subjects: each class aims to complete 30 minutes active-learning each day to emphasise that physical activity underpins all we do.

-To develop the wider community aspect of our curriculum, we employ trained coaches from Stockport County FC Foundation to teach Games across the school.
-We work with Stockport SHAPES to provide high quality PE provision for 2 classes each term which includes high quality CPD for the teachers involved.
+To develop the wider community aspect of our curriculum, we employ trained coaches from Stockport County FC Community Trust to teach Games across the school.
+We work with Stockport SHAPES School Sports Co-ordinator (SSCo) to provide high quality PE provision for 2 classes each term which enables high quality CPD for the teachers involved.